-If you’re looking for support that integrates your body experience with your emotional and existential challenges, my approach to therapy includes and integrates these experiences.
+If you’re looking for support that integrates your body experience with your emotional and existential challenges, my approach to therapy will offer you this.

 I know from personal experience how much body and health symptoms can impact on my sense of self and my life.
+I’ve also found that the symptoms led me to to a deeper truth about myself, which is now at the foundation of my approach to life.
 I’ve come to this work after seeking support for myself, and cultivating a new relationship with my body that has enabled me to change the way I meet challenges in my life and create possibility again and again.

-I named my service Befriend Your Body, because the foundation in my approach to therapy is to help you understand and nurture your relationship with your body just as you are.
+I named my service Befriend Your Body, because my vocation is to help you understand and nurture your relationship with your body just as you are.
 If you want to reach out for support, and regain confidence and a sense of your own inner guidance, do contact me, as I may be able to help you.

 As a white, able-bodied, gay woman, living in an area and within a society dominated by the white, heterosexual and cisgendered, ablist value systems and privileges, I recognise that I am part of this culture.
 There will be assumptions and cultural ‘blind spots’ which I am accountable for in any therapeutic relationship.
 I seek to actively work with this awareness and uphold the value of diverse cultural, ethnic, gender and sexual identities, as well as enabling people with varied physical and sensory abilities to access my services.